microsoftgraph/msgraph-sample-aspnet-core/tutorial/04-add-aad-auth.md

 The app uses the in-memory token cache, which is sufficient for apps that do not need to persist tokens when the app restarts.
 Production apps may instead use the [distributed cache options](https://github.com/AzureAD/microsoft-identity-web/wiki/token-cache-serialization) in the Microsoft.Identity.Web library.

 The `GetAccessTokenForUserAsync` method handles token expiration and refresh for you.
 It first checks the cached token, and if it is not expired, it returns it.
 If it is expired, it uses the cached refresh token to obtain a new one.

+The **GraphServiceClient** that controllers get via dependency injection will be pre-configured with an authentication provider that uses `GetAccessTokenForUserAsync` for you.